DavidJRichey/UO_Geography_4-581/labs/lab_7.md

 In contrast to previous weeks, you will write a short report instead of answering questions provided here.
 The report should be 3-4 pages double-spaced.

 The content should describe the GIS analysis conducted and the results of that analysis.
-It should be organized in a way that is easy to follow, *avoids excessive technical detail and jargon* (or defines any jargon used), and uses complete sentences.
+It should be organized in a way that is easy to follow, *avoids excessive technical detail and jargon* (or defines any jargon used), and **uses complete sentences**.

 The report may include a description of steps where you made decisions (e.g. what selection method was used, how you solved problems assigning landscape types, etc.), or where you had to be creative in finding solutions/avoiding pitfalls.